jumezurike/LrLM/README.md

 # LrLM
-Low Resource Language Model using neural network base Deep learning Technique
+Low Resource Language Model using neural network based Deep learning Technique

 This study explores the unique morphological structure of the Igbo language, focusing on the invariant nature of root words and their semantic enhancement through affixation.
 In Igbo, root words remain constant while their meanings are modulated by prefixes and suffixes, forming meaningful combinations that adhere to vowel-consonant-vowel patterns.
 Examples such as "Ngugu" (lungs) and phrases like "Gu-pu ya" (remove it) and "Go-zie" (bless) illustrate how roots and morphemes interact to convey different meanings.